AraneaDev/accountant/docs/troubleshooting.md

 # Troubleshooting
 A compilation of common problems and ways to work around them.

-## Changing columns for table "ledgers" requires Doctrine DBAL; install "doctrine/dbal"
-Refer to the [Ledger Table Migrations](ledger-table.md#migrations) section for a solution to this issue.

 ## Recording does not work
 You followed all the steps in the documentation and still, `Ledger` records are not being created?